by-student-2017/mol2crystal/README.md

 gnuplot plot.gpl
 ```

-### sort
+### select output data
-- I've also prepared Python code to sort the data.
-You can get candidates from there.
-It's a good idea to remove "_top" from valid_structures_top and recalculate it with a more accurate method.
-For example, try calculating it with DFTB+ or QE from gaff_pbc.
+- I've also provided Python code for selecting data, from which you can get candidates.
+I recommend removing "_selected" from valid_structures_top and recalculating with a more accurate method.
+For example, try using DFTB+ or gaff_pbc QE.
 ```
-python3 sort.py
+python3 select_data.py
 ```

 ---